skyfrigate/pysmapper/README.md

 #### -h | --help
 Give the help menu of the command line tool
 #### -f | --format
-Define a special format for the output, if the format is not handled format output will be csv
+Define a special format for the output, if the format is not handled format output will be csv.
+There is 3 native format supported, the verbose, the csv and the openmetrics sorted by address which can be called by passing argument `-f openmetrics-by-address` or `--format openmetrics-by-address`.
 #### -ount | --on-unsecure-text
 Default text to be displayed and sent to the text handler if an unsecure cipher is detected.
 If not specified the character sent is `u`.